Keywords

 For our study, we included:

-• All pregnant women who consented to screening.
+• Pregnant women who consented to screening.

 Data entry was performed using Google Forms, and data analysis was conducted using R software version 4.3.

 This study was approved by the Ethics Committee of the University of Kisangani, UNIKIS/CER/024/2023 on 7th of June 2023.
 This study was conducted in accordance with the requirements of good clinical practices and the principles of the Helsinki Declaration of the World Medical Association, along with any subsequent relevant amendments.
 Consent was obtained from the authorities of the participating institutions, and measures were taken to ensure that no information allowing patient identification was collected.
+Data were collected using code for each pregnant woman instead of the name.
+We did not publish data that could identify the participants.

 The table below presents the cases of syphilis according to the sociodemographic characteristics of the pregnant women.